enso-org/enso-archive/doc/design/notes-on-enso-syntax-and-semantics.md

 called `main` in the file `Main.enso`.
 However, we also provide for a scripting workflow in the form of `enso run`, which will look for a definition of `main` in the file it is provided.

-## General Open Questions
-This section contains a list of general open questions that we need to answer:

-- Drop-style trait?
-Yes please!
-Init on GC, later on lexical lifetimes.
-Explicit resource handling too.